 Fibonacci, also known as Leonardo of Pisa, was one of the most accomplished mathematicians of the high middle ages.

-Perhaps his most important contribution to the subject is Liber Abaci, a personal book, through which he popularized the Indo-Arabic numeral system (0,1,2,3,4..) and Fibonacci sequence in Europe.
+Perhaps his most significant contribution to the subject is Liber Abaci, a personal book, through which he popularized the Indo-Arabic numeral system (0,1,2,3,4..) and the Fibonacci sequence in Europe.

 7. Bernoulli Family

-In the world of mathematics, the Bernoulli family holds a very special place.
-Originally from Antwerp (Belgium), Jacob and his brother Johann Bernoulli were the first mathematicians in this family.
+In the world of mathematics, the Bernoulli family holds the highest place.
+Originally from Antwerp (Belgium), Jacob and his brother Johann Bernoulli were the first mathematicians in the Bernoulli family.

 Both Jacob and Johann worked together on infinitesimal calculus and are credited for theorems and justifications such as Bernoulli numbers and Brachistochrone curve.

-Daniel Bernoulli, Jacob’s son, was one of the most prominent members of the Bernoulli family.
+Daniel Bernoulli, Jacob’s son, was one of the most prominent members of this family.
 His most acclaimed work, the Bernoulli’s principle, mathematically explains the workings of a carburetor and an airplane wing.
-He also made substantial contributions in the fields of probability and statistics.
+He also made substantial contributions to the fields of probability and statistics.

 Pythagoras (writing a book) depicted by Raphael’s fresco The School of Athens

-Pythagoras of Samos was born in around 570 BC.
-Like most ancient Greeks, not much is known about his early life.
-As a philosopher, his works influenced the likes of Plato and Aristotle as well as Johannes Kepler and Isaac Newton.
+Pythagoras of Samos was born around 570 BC, and like most ancient Greeks, not much is known about his early life.
+As a philosopher, his works influenced the likes of Plato and Aristotle, as well as Johannes Kepler and Isaac Newton.

 Although its authenticity remains debatable, many mathematical findings are attributed to Pythagoras.
 Perhaps the most famous of them is the Pythagoras theorem (named after him).
-Many historians have stated the theorem was known by the Babylonians well before the time of Pythagoras.
+Many historians have, however, stated the theorem was known by the Babylonians well before the time of Pythagoras.

-Pythagoras may have also been responsible for the discovering Theory of Proportions.
+He may have also been responsible for discovering the Theory of Proportions.

 5. Carl Friedrich Gauss